 Is anyone having more fun within the confines of the Marvel Cinematic Universe than Jeff Goldblum?
 He’s in his element playing the Grandmaster, the overseer of Sakaar who lives to watch unwitting gladiators kill each other in his personal arena.

 The antivillain is somewhat menacing, but with an air of playful eccentricity and exuberance, typical of Goldblum.
-Really, all Taika Waititi did was bring the Jurassic Park cast-member into the MCU, and let Goldblum do the rest.
+Really, all Taika Waititi did was bring the Jurassic Park cast member into the MCU, and let Goldblum do the rest with his science fiction movie magic.
 Good choice.

 Sif is a low-key conduit for various branches of Marvel’s franchise, appearing in Agents of SHIELD and Loki after the first two Thor superhero movies.
 She’s since been overlooked as Thor’s stepped away from Asgard, which is a shame.